NVIDIA/NVFlare/docs/programming_guide/execution_api_type/3rd_party_integration.rst

   - :class:`FlareAgentWithFLModel<nvflare.client.flare_agent_with_fl_model.FlareAgentWithFLModel>`
   - :class:`FlareAgentWithCellPipe<nvflare.client.flare_agent.FlareAgentWithCellPipe>`

-You can create the FlareAgent as the following code:
+You can create the FlareAgentWithCellPipe as the following code:

 .. code-block:: python